-Very utilitarian, approach that the suffering of a few is okay as long as the greater good benefits?
+The suffering of a few is okay as long as the greater good benefits?
+A utilitarian way of doing good.

+Earning to give.
 Work can have huge impacts on the type of change we can make in the world.
-We spend ~80k hours, makes sense to spend atleast 1% of it thinking about what to dedicate the other 99% to.
+We spend ~80k hours, it makes sense to spend atleast 1% of it thinking about what to dedicate the other 99% to.

 How do we time donations to maximize impact?
 Turns out there’s no ‘goldilocks zone’ in the continuum.